microsoft/Intune-Resource-Access/src/PFXImportPowershell/README.md

 # PFXImport Powershell Project

+*This project is in currently in pre-release.
+Not all features may be functional.*

 This project consists of helper Powershell Commandlets for importing PFX certificates to Microsoft Intune.

 # Example Powershell Usage